wei-paul/rt-object-detection-yolov4/README.md

 This repository serves as a personal learning resource for understanding YOLOv4-tiny and training custom object detection models.
 In this repository you will find a step-by-step guide detailing a small project I undertook to implement real-time object detection.
 The project focuses on detecting enemies in the game "Vampire Survivors" and provides insights into the process of training and utilizing a YOLOv4-tiny model for this purpose.
 By following the outlined steps, you can gain practical knowledge on how to utilize image capture, train your own object detection models, and potentially applying them to real-world scenarios.
+Note: Some explanations might seem lengthy, due to me cherry-picking concepts I am not familiar with, possibly leading to going off on a tangent/down the rabbit hole.
+Please be advised.

 ![alt text](image.png)